jindalabhinav/DesignPatterns/src/Structural/Adaptor/README.md

 ## Analogy

+**`Example 1: Incompatible chargers`**

-If you're travelling to a foreign country and you carry with yourself an Indian Charger, does it work when you go to Europe?
-What do you do?
+`If you're travelling to a foreign country, and you carry with yourself an Indian Charger, does it work when you go to Europe?
+What do you do?`

-How does Adaptoir Pattern work? you have 2 diff interaces:
+You have 2 different interfaces:

 - An Indian Charger
 - European Plug

-We introduce an Adapter in beterrn which make the 2 compatible
+We introduce an Adapter in between that makes the 2 chargers compatible

 - Integrates incompatible interfaces

+---

-Example 2 :
+**`Example 2 : Content Negotiation`**
-UserAPI -> returns JSON

-But another client needs XML

-Will we create a new API for that user?
+`UserAPI -> returns JSON, but another client needs XML.
+Will we create a new API for that user?`

-No, we intruduce an Adapter in between.
+No, we introduce an Adapter in between.
 It takes the JSON input and outputs an XML.
 This process is actually called *Content Negotiation.* (an API accepts headers like *Accepts* - Content Negotiation Headers).

-## Payment Gateways

-**Examples:**

-**Flipkart supports multiple Banks like HDFC/Axis/ICICI.
-Do they integrate will all these banks, in order to get money?**

 ---

+**`Example 3 : Payment Gateways`**

+`Flipkart supports multiple Banks like HDFC/Axis/ICICI.
+Do they integrate with all these banks, in order to get money?`

-No, there are newer banks opening everyday.
+No, there are newer banks opening every day.
 Some banks don't have anything automated sometimes, we then probably need to scrape their webpage.
 And this is where *Payment Gateways* come into picture.

-Flipkart --> Payment Gateways --> Integrates with different banks
+> Flipkart --> Payment Gateways --> Integrates with different banks

-**Does Flipkart integrate with only 1 Payment Gateway?**
+`Does Flipkart integrate with only 1 Payment Gateway?`

----

 No, multiple.
 For high-availability.